Climate Change Strategy

 Then, in 2018, the Intergovernmental Panel on Climate Change (IPCC) published a report which advised that global warming must be limited to 1.5°C, as opposed to the previous target of 2°C. The IPCC's review of over 6,000 sources of evidence found that, with a rise of 1.5°C, there would be risks to health, livelihoods, food security, water supply, human security and economic growth.
 A rise to 2°C would be even more catastrophic.
 It warned that there are 12 years within which to take the serious action required to avert this crisis and avoid the worst impacts.

 However, despite these actions, the UK is already being affected by rising temperatures.
 The most recent decade (2008-2017) has been on average 0.8 °C warmer than the 1961- 1990 average.
-All ten of the warmest years in the UK have occurred since 1990 with the nine warmest occurring since 2002.
+As of 2018, the 20 warmest years on record globally have been in the past 22 years.

 The image below, produced by the Met Office, provides a very clear representation of the changing temperatures within the UK.